AbhijeetWaghmare/AWS-Quicksight/README.md

-Want to create an Amazing Dashoboard Like this..
+#Want to create an Amazing Dashboard like this..

 ![CHEESE!](Dashboard.jpg)

-AWS QUICKSIGHT
+#AWS QUICKSIGHT

 ![CHEESE!](images/1.jpg)
 ![CHEESE!](images/2.jpg)